 Bottle Feeding

 Parents are responsible for providing clean bottles daily.
-Bottles need to be labeled with the child’s name and are send home at the end of the day to be sanitized.
+Bottles need to be labeled with the child’s name and are sent home at the end of the day to be sanitized.
 Infants are held for all bottle feedings.
-Bottles are warmed in a bottle warmer no longer then 5 minutes and at no more than 120 degrees.
+Bottles are warmed in a bottle warmer no longer than 5 minutes and at no more than 120 degrees.
 After one hour any bottle served but not completely consumed will be discarded.
 When medically necessary, a pediatrician must supply written instructions for bottles to contain cereal/solids.

 Solid Foods

 It is important for staff and parents to have a strong relationship and open communication, this is key in determining when your baby is ready to begin solid foods.
-In general sold foods are not served to children under the age of 6 months.
+In general solid foods are not served to children under the age of 6 months.
 Many factors need to be considered and with the guidance of your pediatrician we can work together to offer developmentally appropriate meals.

-Daily communication is essential!
-Please let staff know when your child has tried something new at home

-Parents are responsible for providing baby food

-We ask that parents provide foods that are developmentally appropriate for their child.
-It is important for parents and teachers to be comfortable with what is being served

-Commercially prepared food and cereal must be sealed in the original container labeled with the child’s name.

-Food must be labeled with the child’s name and date prepared.

-We ask parents introduce a new food three times at home before it is brought in to be served.
-This gives parents a chance to observe for possible allergies or reactions.

 When a child begins to eat table food we ask that parents take home a copy of our menu and highlight the foods they have introduced to their child.
-This is an essential step in helping a child transition to the center prepared meals by their first birthday as required by CACFP.
+This is an essential step in helping a child transition to the center prepared meals as required by CACFP.
 Please Note: Cow’s milk will only be served to children over 12 months of age.

-If your child has a developmental delay with documentation from the pediatrician we can develop feeding plan.
+For more information on our solid food policy for infants, please see the CACFP Meal Pattern for Infants Information sheet in the enrollment packet.
+At any time, if you have any questions about this policy, please do not hesitate to speak with someone in the office.

 Sick Policy